scipopt/SCIP.jl/README.md

 Julia).
 Convenience wrapper functions based on Julia types are added as needed.

-**Memory Management**: Programming with SCIP requires dealing with variable and constraints objects that use [reference counting](https://scip.zib.de/doc-8.0.0/html/OBJ.php) for memory management.
+**Memory Management**: Programming with SCIP requires dealing with variable and constraint objects that use [reference counting](https://scip.zib.de/doc-8.0.0/html/OBJ.php) for memory management.
-The `SCIP.Optimizer` wrapper type collects lists of `SCIP_VAR*` and `SCIP_CONS*` under the hood, and releases all reference when it is garbage collected itself (via `finalize`).
+The `SCIP.Optimizer` wrapper type collects lists of `SCIP_VAR*` and `SCIP_CONS*` under the hood, and releases all references when it is garbage collected itself (via `finalize`).
 When adding a variable (`add_variable`) or a constraint (`add_linear_constraint`), an integer index is returned.